LisadiKaprio/portfolio/content/projects/Geotastic.md

 - making sure the button labels and colors are consistent across pages to avoid user confusion
 - implementing new libraries to the project to add some features, such as lightbox and color picker
 - implementing new player information indicators
-- testing and recording bugs or impromevent suggestions on any new features added
+- testing and recording bugs or improvement suggestions on any new features added

 I also got to accomplish some design tasks, like creating vector banners, flags and icons.

-Many minor bug fixes were accomplished, thanks to the new tool that I found and helped implement into the website, which is canny.io.
-It is located directly inside the browser, and users are able to leave bug reports or feature suggestions there.
+Many minor bug fixes were accomplished, thanks to the new tool that I found and helped implement into the website, which is [canny.io](https://canny.io/).
+It is located directly on the Geotastic website, and users are able to leave bug reports or feature suggestions there.
 The posts that are being written can collect up- and down-votes, and initiate discussions between the community members and the developers.

 ### What did I learn?